-Hydro electric power generation units use flowing water to spin a turbine connected to a generator.
-In a falling water system, water is accumulated in reservoirs created by dams, then released through conduits to apply pressure against the turbine blades to drive the generator.
-In a run-of-the-river system, the force of the river current applies the pressure to the turbine blades to produce electricity.
-In 2000, hydroelectric generation had the fourth largest share (7 per cent) of electricity production at 273 billion kWh..
+Hydroelectric power production units utilize flowing water to spin a turbine connected to a generator.
+Falling water systems accumulate water in reservoirs created by dams, which then release through conduits to apply pressure against the turbine blades to drive the generator.
+In a run-of-the-river system, the force of the river current applies pressure to the turbine blades to produce power.
+In 2000, hydroelectric generation had the fourth largest share (7 percent) of electricity production at 273 billion kWh.

-Nonwater renewable sources of electricity generation presently contribute only small amounts (about 2 percent) to total power production.
-These sources include geothermal, refuse, waste heat, waste steam, solar, wind, and wood.
-Electricity generation from these sources in 2019 totaled 84 billion kWh.
-Total electric power industry generation in 2019 was 3,800 billion kWh, 2.5 percent greater than the 2019 total of 3,705 billion kWh.
-Of this total, utilities net generation for 2019 was 3,015 billion kWh, and net generation by nonutility power producers was 785 billion kWh.
+Non-water renewable sources, including geothermal, refuse, waste heat, waste steam, solar thermal power plants, wind, and wood, contribute only small amounts (about 2 percent) to total power production.
+In 2019, power production from these sources totalled 84 billion kWh.
+The entire electric power industry production in 2019 was 3,800 billion kWh, with utilities net production accounting for 3,015 billion kWh and net generation by non-utility power producers 785 billion kWh.

-The share of electrical energy production in the United States from different sources has arguably changed more rapidly since 2007 than at any time since 1950.
-Canada's electricity generation (mostly in Ontario and British Columbia) is much less than the USA.
-At least three trends are catalyzing these changes: (1) the low price of natural gas; (2) the rise in renewable and distributed generation due to falling costs; and (3) recent Federal and State policies impacting generation.
-Understanding these trends and phenomena in the context of the history of generation, potential for additional generation, constraints, and comparative characteristics that drive generation investment is essential to identifying policies and measures that will facilitate the development of a generation fleet that meets U.S. objectives for the 21st century.
-These objectives include reliability, resiliency, affordability, cleanliness, and climate goals as articulated by various stakeholders including business as well as state and local governments.
+The United States' share of electrical energy production from different sources has changed more rapidly since 2007 than ever since 1950.
+On the other hand, Canada's energy production is much less than the USA, mainly in Ontario and British Columbia.
+At least three trends are catalyzing these changes: (1) the low price of natural gas; (2) the rise in renewable and distributed generation due to falling costs; and (3) recent Federal and State policies impacting production.

 Diversity is a key attribute in U.S. and Canadian electricity production.
-Rather than being the result of a deliberative, long-term national initiative, this diversity has developed through growth spurts of specific generation technologies at different times.
-This is often due to a confluence of policies, historic events, capital cost, fuel cost, and technological advancements.
+However, rather than being the result of a deliberative, long-term national initiative, this diversity has developed through growth spurts of specific production technologies at different times.
+This is often due to policies, historical events, capital costs, fuel costs, and technological advancements.

 Most energy sources have experienced eras of significant capacity growth in terms of terawatt hours: hydro (1930‒1950, not shown); coal (1950-1985); nuclear (1960‒1980); natural gas (1990‒2010); and renewables (2005‒present).

-The national generation mix has transitioned over the past few decades, and continuing significant changes are projected.
-The U.S. generation fleet is transitioning from one dominated by centralized generators with high inertia and dispatchability to one that is more hybridized, relying on a mixture of traditional, centralized generation and variable utility-scale and distributed renewable energy generation.
+The U.S. generation mix has transitioned over the past few decades and is projected to continue changing significantly.
+The U.S. generation fleet is transitioning from one dominated by centralized generators with high inertia and dispatchability to one more hybridized, relying on a mixture of traditional, centralized production and variable utility-scale and distributed renewable energy production.

 This 100+ page e-book is a great guide for those who have a basic interest in the field of electricity.
 This well-illustrated e-book, coupled with some basic knowledge of electricity, will give you a broad theoretical background in this fundamental subject.CONTENTS